Everything Carnival Without The Fire Juggling

 We'd love to hear from you!
 Please shoot an email to mwpostprom@gmail.com or submit an inquiry at the bottom of the page.

-We meet the last Tuesday of every month at 6:30pm in the Millard West library.
+We meet the last ___ of every month at ___ in the Millard West library.
 All are welcome!
+Meetings are capped at an hour.

-Millard West Post Prom cannot be done without your help and donations.
+Millard West Post Prom cannot happen without your help and donations!

 Want to donate money?